magogate/SSRS/README.md

     - Count in database you will get from DataSet - so compare that with parameter count.
 If it matches then display "All Values" else display individual values.
     - Also, you may need to display these values on individual rows. for that you can use Chr(13) - this works in informatica as well - or Environment.NewLine
     - if you google - "how to add new line in ssrs expression" - you will come across link (https://stackoverflow.com/questions/22097129/line-break-in-ssrs-expression)
-    - You can add "<br>" or "<b>" tag - which are HTML tag, but you need to select respective property for that - so SSRS will know to part HTML tags
+    - You can add "<br>" or "b" tag - which are HTML tag, but you need to select respective property for that - so SSRS will know to part HTML tags
-    -
+    - In - order to add HTML content to your text box, you need to right click on PlaceHolder and select properties as "Interpret HTML tags as Styles".
+Do not right click on TextBox itself.
+    - You can google - "how to add html code in ssrs report" and you will come across link (https://docs.microsoft.com/en-us/sql/reporting-services/report-design/add-html-into-a-report-report-builder-and-ssrs?view=sql-server-ver15)